morellam-dev/cse-1322-programming-2/src/module_2/lab_2b/_Lab 2B - Abstract Classes.md

-# CSE1322 -- Lab 2B -- Abstract Classes and Interfaces
+# CSE 1322L -- Lab 2B -- Abstract Classes and Interfaces

 _This lab may contain intentional minor errors; they should be reasonably easy to find and exist so that you must think as you go through the lab.
 Like many things in life, "trust but verify."
 Ideas will always be correct; only minor code and syntax may be incorrect._